environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 For some approaches, you may want to pre-filter your data set to remove genes with very low expression.
 This slims down the data by removing genes whose expression is too low to give you any useful information on differential expression, which is helpful when you adjust your p-values to account for multiple tests.
 Various approaches handle low-expression filtering differently, and some explicitly do not recommend it; always check the approach recommended for your DE package.

 Load your data into DESeq2 and associate your treatment (depth_factor) information with it.
+(This may require some additional prep of your data files.)

 How many transcripts are in your raw data set?
 >Answer:

-Filter your data to remove all contigs with < 5 reads mapped to them.
+Filter your data to remove all transcripts with < 20 reads mapped to them.

 How many transcripts are left in your data set after filtering?
 >Answer: